-jackfruit in its ripe version is naturally sweet.
-It mixes well with other fruits, such as mangos, papayas or bananas.
-It makes for a great addition to many desserts, just add it to custards, cakes or smoothies and you have yourself one exotic dish.
+Ripe jackfruit is naturally sweet.
+It's one of those fruits that mix well with others.
+Mangos, papayas, bananas, you name it.
+Its sweetness makes it a great addition to many desserts.
+Add it to custards, cakes, or smoothies, and you have yourself one exotic dish.

 Farmers harvest the young, unripe jackfruit from the trees.
 And, within a day, they cut it, blast-freeze it, and package it so it's ready for its travels.